Author

 Thomas Barnard

 Thomas Barnard (1748–1814) was a prominent New England Congregationalist minister whose theological writings, particularly his election sermons, exemplified the moderate Calvinist thought that dominated late eighteenth-century American Protestantism.
-His work reflected the intellectual currents of the Revolutionary and early Federal periods, as he navigated between traditional Reformed doctrine and emerging democratic ideals.
-Barnard's sermons, including *The Election Sermon*, contributed significantly to the discourse on providence, civil authority, and Christian citizenship during a formative era in American religious history.
+His work reflected the intellectual currents of the Revolutionary and early Federal periods, as he navigated between traditional Reformed doctrine and emerging Enlightenment rationalism.
+Barnard's sermons, including *The Election Sermon*, contributed significantly to the development of American religious discourse during a formative period in the nation's ecclesiastical and political history.

 Works in the Library